Category Archives: Hammer Horror

 Assumptions as to which character’s motivations are devious begin to unravel.
 The illustrious dialogue crackles with spunk so that by the time we figure out what is going on we scratch our heads in disbelief finally surrendering to the film’s manipulations.

-Where Taste of Fear falters slightly is only when an attempt to make the story completely add up is pondered.
+Taste of Fear falters slightly when an attempt to make the story completely add up is pondered.
 Liberties must be taken, happily so, as what could be deemed silly or superfluous instead results in thrilling fun.

 Justice is eventually served though as his character becomes central to the plot.